 .
 By the early eighteenth century, the Austrians had gained much of the region, under the rule of the Austrian

 emperor Kales VI.
-However, in 1734, Spaniard Don Carlos defeated...
-Another 103 words (7 lines of text) are included under the topic Early Ippolito Notables in all our PDF Extended History products and printed products wherever possible.
+However, in 1734, Spaniard Don Carlos defeated the Austrians, and the region came under Spanish rule once more.
+In 1799, the French invaded Naples and in 1806, Napoleon's brother Joseph was made king...
+Another 77 words (6 lines of text) are included under the topic Early Ippolito Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ippolito family to the New World and Oceana

 Some of the first settlers of this family name were:

 Ippolito Settlers in United States in the 20th Century

 - Anangela Ippolito, aged 28, who landed in America from Alcamo, Italy, in 1905